John W. Campbell Memorial Award for Best Science Fiction Novel

 The winning novel was selected by a panel of science fiction experts, intended to be "small enough to discuss among its members all of the nominated novels".
 Among members of the panel have been Gregory Benford, Paul A. Carter, James Gunn, Elizabeth Anne Hull, Christopher McKitterick, Farah Mendlesohn, Pamela Sargent, and Tom Shippey.
 In 2008 Mendlesohn was replaced with Paul Kincaid, in 2009 Carter left the panel while Paul Di Filippo and Sheila Finch joined, and Lisa Yaszek replaced Di Filippo in 2016.
 Nominations were submitted by publishers and jurors, and collated by the panel into a list of finalists to be voted on.
-The minimum eligible length that a work may be is not formally defined by the center.
+The minimum eligible length that a work may be was not formally defined by the center.
 The winner was selected by May of each year, and was for a number of years presented during the Campbell Conference awards banquet in Lawrence as part of the centerpiece of the conference along with the Sturgeon Award.
 The award was given at this conference since 1979; prior to then it was awarded at various locations around the world, starting at the Illinois Institute of Technology in 1973.
 Winners were invited to attend the ceremony.
-James Gunn had maintained a trophy which records all of the winners on engraved plaques affixed to the sides, and since 2004 winners received a smaller personalized trophy as well.
-In 2019, McKitterick, then the award's chair, announced plans to rename both the conference and the award.
-Both the conference and the award were cancelled in 2020 and 2021 due to the COVID-19 pandemic.
-The award and conference have not been reinstated since.
+James Gunn maintained a trophy which records all of the winners on engraved plaques affixed to the sides, and since 2004 winners received a smaller personalized trophy as well.
+In 2019, McKitterick, then the award's chair, announced plans to rename the conference and the award following the example of the Campbell Award for Best New Writer.
+Both the conference and the award were cancelled in 2020 and 2021 due to the COVID-19 pandemic and did not resume.